AUSD (AUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AUSD Historical Price

-According to the latest data gathered on AUSD live price page, the current price of AUSD is 1.0USD.
-The circulating supply of AUSD(AUSD) is 10.65M AUSD , giving it a market capitalization of $10.66M.
+According to the latest data gathered on AUSD live price page, the current price of AUSD is 1.001USD.
+The circulating supply of AUSD(AUSD) is 10.75M AUSD , giving it a market capitalization of $10.76M.

 The AUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.